dimaportenko/invoicer/README.md

 # Invoicer

-Python script to generate invoice template from the google doc template.
+Python script to generate invoice pdf from the google doc template and send it over gmail.

 ## Local usage